Advising Coordinator: Dr. Jing Peng, Associate Professor

 - M.S. in Computer Science - Information Technology Concentration

-- M.S. in Computer Science - Applied Information Technology Concentration
+- M.S. in Information Technology - Applied Information Technology Concentration - Online (pending state approval)

 - Certificate in Computational Linguistics